 - I Wanna be the Boshy gives you an extra jump if you reload after saving in midair.
 This is actually needed to progress in some sections.

-- In Kirby's Return to Dream Land, if you die during the second phase of the Final Boss, you'll completely skip the first phase upon re-entering the boss room.
+- In Kirby's Return to Dream Land, if you die during the second phase of the Final Boss or the second phase of the Metal General EX battle, you'll completely skip the first phase upon re-entering the boss room.

 - This gets inverted while in the sub-stages marked by the star-shaped portals.
 Throughout this game (and the series in general) a door is usually a checkpoint, but not the ones that separate the obstacle course and mini-boss areas.
 If you lose to the mini-boss, you get kicked out of the sub-stage entirely.